Understanding "Agourolado" and High Phenolic Extra Virgin Olive Oil - The Pappas Post

 What makes an olive oil “certified high phenolic”?

 The European Union has designated a specific minimum target amount of 250 mg/kg of oleocanthal and oleacein in olive oil in order for it to be labeled as “high phenolic.”
-My Agouralado was tested in a lab in Crete, with levels upwards of 5 times the minimum, making it extremely packed with these super nutrients.
+My Agourolado was tested in a lab in Crete, with levels upwards of 5 times the minimum, making it extremely packed with these super nutrients.
+The certified lab results from the 2021 harvest of Agourolado is here.

 Does Agourolado taste different from extra virgin olive oil?

 Absolutely.
 This isn’t EVOO that you buy at the grocery store.
 In fact, this kind of olive oil rarely makes it to market because of the cost involved to produce it and the unique.
-Agourolado is peppery and pungent, primarily because of the high concentration of polyphenols, which are prevalent in unripe olives.
+Agourolado is VERY peppery, primarily because of the high concentration of polyphenols, which are prevalent in unripe olives.
+It actually burns the back of your throat.

+So, since it tastes so peppery, what should I do with it?

+For starters, you can drink one or two tablespoons a day, straight.
+I have been doing it for a few years now.
+Dr. Steven Gundry, the well-known doctor who has millions of followers (and incidentally sells his own high-phenolic olive oil at triple the price of mine) also suggests two tablespoons a day. (*Note: Dr. Gundry sells his for $49.95 for 250ml.
+My Agourolado is priced at $47.95 for TWICE the amount and mine is in a stainless steel bottle, which is recommended to protect the polyphenols.
+Gundry sells his oil in a glass bottle.)

+Blend it into a smoothie: It sounds funny, but it’s great blended into a smoothie — especially a chocolate flavored smoothie.
+Believe it or not, chocolate and olive oil is a classic combination.

+Use it in pesto: This classic Italian sauce is great tossed with pasta or used as a sauce on grilled meats, veggies, or even on top of a salad.
+To make it, combine a half cup of basil or parsley, ¼ cup of toasted pine nuts, ¼ cup of grated parmesan, a garlic clove, and about a ¼ cup of Olive Oil in the food processor or blender.
+Then, store it in the fridge or freezer.

-Why is “Agouralodo” more expensive than traditional olive oil?
+Why is “Agourolodo” more expensive than traditional olive oil?

 Agourolado is more expensive because it takes twice the weight in olives to produce it.
 For a single 500ml bottle, it takes approximately 6 kilograms of olives (about 8,000 olives!).
 It takes half this amount, or about 3 kilograms, to make the same amount of traditional olive oil.
 Good, high phenolic olive oil can cost anywhere from $50 to even up to $100 for a 500ml bottle.
 In some cases, smaller bottles can cost anywhere between $50-$90.
+Dr. Steven Gundry is selling a Moroccan version for $49.95 for a 250ml bottle which equates to almost $100 for a half liter!

-I have priced my Agourolado, available for purchase anywhere in the continental United States at $43.95 per 500ml bottle with quantity discounts for purchases of two, four and six bottles.
+I have priced my Agourolado, available for purchase anywhere in the continental United States at $65.95 per 750ml bottle and $47.95 for a 500ml bottle.
 Agourolado is available exclusively from Olive Grove Market here.

 Is “Agourolado” a single source olive oil and why is that important?